mesalock-linux/mesapy/sgx/Sample/README.md

 * Run ./app.
 Here you go!

-#### NOTICE: While running pypy embed.py, make sure the typedefine.h and include directory are in the same directory as the command running, and import the cffi module from the lib_pypy we provide.
+#### NOTICE: While running pypy embed.py, make sure the typedefine.h and include directory are in the parent directory as the command running, and import the cffi module from the lib_pypy we provide.